-The price of putting in a new ceiling fan varies, but according to The Spruce, it usually ranges from $50 to $400.
+The price of putting in a new ceiling fan varies, but according to Bob Vila, it usually ranges from about $145 to $360 (CAD 190 to CAD 475), with an average cost of about $250 (CAD 330).
 Outdoor ceiling fan models can cost slightly more but also come in a similar price range.

 Factors Influencing Cost

 Like any household appliance, ceiling fans come in different shapes, sizes, builds and levels of functionality.
 Some can be made of tougher materials or be more decorative and larger, and others can come with additional design features like a central socket for a light fixture.
 All of these will factor into a ceiling fan’s price.

 On the lower end of the price range, you can get an economical, basic ceiling fan.
 On the expensive side, you’ll see decorative models made of wood or steel that are large enough to deliver lots of airflow in a large room.

 There’s also the expense of installing the fan.
 The cost of installation may vary depending on whether you have existing wiring where you want to install the fan and whether you hire a professional to take the installation work off your hands.

 Can You Install a Ceiling Fan Yourself?